ClimbWell

 This innovative method combines the advantages of talking therapy with climbing.
 If you’re struggling with anxiety, depression, or self-criticism, climbing therapy sessions can provide a transformative experience.

-10 week course or individualised 1:1 support
+Group course or individualised 1:1 support

 We deliver bouldering therapy through or our facilitated ClimbWell group, or as 1:1 sessions.
 Both can help you acquire the skills to navigate personal challenges or help you with your difficulties and provide an opportunity for reflection and growth.